ACDBio/GCDPipe/README.md

 ## Description

  - The pipeline is designed to use the data on known risk genes (which can be obtained from GWAS fine-mapping) and expression profiles characterizing cell types/tissues to construct a random forest classifier to distinguish risk genes.
-- A modification of feature importance analysis with SHAP values is used to rank the cell types/tissues by their importance to risk class assignment.
+- A modification of feature importance analysis with SHAP values is used to rank the cell types/tissues based on their importance for risk class assignment.
 - The information on drug gene-targets can then be used to rank the drugs by maximal risk class assignment probability of any of their targets.

 ### Pipeline performance checking